-In the future end product, namely the "one-pound pack" of "Jungle-High" on the supermarket shelf, there are a number of costs.
+In the future end product, namely the one-pound pack of "Jungle-High", which is on the supermarket shelf, there are various costs.

-Together with your controlling colleagues, you have listed these different types of costs and calculated them down to a "one-pound pack".
+Together with your colleagues from the Controlling you have these different cost types once listed and broken down to a "one-pound pack" calculated.

 - Coffee: 1,25 Euro

 - Packing / transport (final product), Green point: 0,20 Euro

 - Marketing costs: 0,40 Euro